ibm-cloud-docs/framework-financial-services/best-practices/best-practices-saas.md

 {: class="simple-tab-table"}

-## 7. Ensure all operator actions are executed through a bastion host
+## 7. Ensure all interactive operator actions are executed through a bastion host
 {: #best-practices-bastion-host}

 **Requirement:** Ensure all interactive operator actions can only be run through a bastion host in your dedicated edge or management plane which is properly isolated from your workload plane.
 Enable recording of bastion sessions for auditing.